laboon/CS1632_Summer2017/deliverables/1/deliverable1.md

 ## Deliverable 1

 For this assignment, your group will determine a test plan for JBefunge, based on the requirements listed in the file requirements.md.
 Note that these are a _subset_ of all of the requirements of the program.
 There are several known defects in the software; you will need to find and report on at least three, as well as request one enhancement.
 Additionally, a traceability matrix showing the mapping of test cases to requirements is required.

+The JBefunge IDE repository is here: https://github.com/laboon/JBefunge

 Time will be given in class to group yourself into groups.
 There should be two and only two members of a group.